radio4444/todolist/README.md

 - Added comments to `views.py` and utilized `get_object_or_404` in update and delete views.
 - Added `serializers.py`.
 - Introduced Django REST Framework viewset and router setup.
+- Updated datetime formatting in `serializers.py` and explicitly stated fields.
+- Stored Django `SECRET_KEY` in `config.py`.

+### UI and Styling

+- Enhanced button styling and refactored fetch function in `fetch-crud.js`.
+- Implemented delete button functionality in `fetch-crud.js`.
+- Enhanced task management UI with create and delete functionalities.
+- Updated fetch function to handle create and update functionalities in `fetch-crud.js`.
+- Enhanced task management UI with update functionality.

 ## API Endpoints